IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Locust
 ~~~~~~

 Load and performance testing is conducted on an as-needed basis but we're open to automating it.
-As of this writing Locust ( https://locust.io ) scripts at https://github.com/IQSS/dataverse-helper-scripts/tree/master/src/stress_tests have been used but (FIXME!) our process is not well documented.
-Note that the scripts in ``tests/locust`` are not actively used and should be cleaned up and moved under ``tests/performance``.
+As of this writing Locust ( https://locust.io ) scripts at https://github.com/IQSS/dataverse-helper-scripts/tree/master/src/stress_tests have been used.

 download-files.sh script
 ~~~~~~~~~~~~~~~~~~~~~~~~